tivonahaug/pana-backend-challenge/README.md

 ## The Challenge

-Using the included API server and your code wizardry, the goal is to implement functionality which allows custom data to be associated with a business' travel employees that are stored in the database.

 The goal of this task is to build an understanding of how you would structure databases and APIs, so no coding is actually necessary.
 We will use `NOTES.md` to write out your thoughts.
-You can also use DbDiagram https://dbdiagram.io/home (you can create a diagram without signing in) or another visualization tool if you would find that helpful, but it is not required.
+You can also use DbDiagram https://dbdiagram.io/home (you can create a diagram without signing in and we provide the starter schema in starterSchema.txt) or another visualization tool if you would find that helpful, but it is not required.

 ### Before You Get Started